Melanie McDowell: Membrane protein biogenesis

 We strive to obtain a molecular-level understanding of cellular pathways for the targeting and insertion of membrane proteins at the endoplasmic reticulum, using a multi-faceted structural, biophysical and biochemical approach.

 Positions at all levels (Postdoctoral researcher, doctoral student, technician) will soon be available to become part of a multi-disciplinary, collaborative team.
-Interested individuals should contact Melanie McDowell with a CV and brief letter of motivation.
+Interested individuals should apply here.

 Around one third of proteins in the eukaryotic cell are found in membranes, where they perform fundamental physiological roles and represent major drug targets.
 However, membrane proteins must first be delivered to and inserted into the correct membrane before they can function.
 For the vast majority of membrane proteins, the first stage in this journey is their synthesis in the cytosol and insertion into the endoplasmic reticulum (ER) membrane by cellular pathways.
 Such targeting and insertion pathways must overcome biophysical challenges created by the water insoluble transmembrane domains (TMDs) of membrane proteins.
 Initially, cytosolic targeting factors recognise and chaperone newly synthesised TMDs, preventing them from forming aggregates in the aqueous cytosol.
 Secondly, ER membrane insertases guide TMDs through the polar membrane surface and correctly orient them within the lipid bilayer.